 - Replacing an old bridge that is failing.

 Reasons to Get a Dental Implant

-- If the teeth around the missing one are healthy, don’t grind off healthy enamel!
+- When the teeth around the missing one are healthy, don’t grind off healthy enamel!

-- If there is plenty of bone to support an implant.
+- There is plenty of bone to support an implant.

 - If you have a high risk of tooth decay, i.e. get cavities a lot, since you can’t get a cavity on an implant.